theme-next/hexo-symbols-count-time/README.md

 [![appveyor-image]][appveyor-url]
 [![lic-image]](LICENSE)

-Symbols count and time to read of articles.
+Symbols count and time to read for articles in Hexo blog.

-Better than [`hexo-reading-time`](https://github.com/ierhyna/hexo-reading-time) and faster than [`hexo-worcount`](https://github.com/willin/hexo-wordcount).
+Better than [`hexo-reading-time`](https://github.com/ierhyna/hexo-reading-time) and faster than [`hexo-wordcount`](https://github.com/willin/hexo-wordcount).
 No external dependencies.

 ## Installation